"NOTHING IS CONTAINING US EXCEPT OUR THOUGHTS

 STRESS

 Nowadays, the neurons of the nervous system are confronted with stimulus overload, as we are overwhelmed by an excessive amount of instant information, communication and immediate pleasures.
-Since childhood, we have been manipulated and stressed by education and school domestication, which has resulted in a submerged mind.
-This mind works in automatic mode and pushes us to adopt distorted habits.
+Since childhood, we have been stressed by nurturing and social domestication, which has resulted in our being subjected to a mind that works in automatic mode.
+Overwhelmed, it pushes us to adopt distorted habits that do not correspond to our true soul aspiration.
 To escape this situation, we constantly look for ways out (physical and intellectual stimulation), which creates a state of unconscious stress.
 In the short term, this stress exhausts us, but in the long term it becomes chronic, leading to physical and mental illness.
 Living in a state of chronic stress leads to self-destructive habits and toxic emotional attitudes, affecting our sleep, attention, nutritional choices, communication, relationships and preventing us from enjoying the quality of real life.

 ADDICTION